ELELAB/mavisp_data_collection/README.md

 NEWS

+28/11/2024
+- fixed a bug in mavisp_automatization for the generation of the saturation mutlist

 20/11/2024

 - new version of Mol_Analysis.py with fixed labels in pdf and with option to perform gmindist using a slicing of the trajectory